Books

 Environmental Ethics: What Really Matters, What Really Works, 3rd Edition (co-edited with David Schmidtz, Oxford University Press, 2018)

-Now available for purchase or rental in paperback or eBook formats.
+Available for purchase or rental in paperback or eBook formats.